kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 swallowtail_data_alleles_noNA <- tab(swallowtail_data, freq = TRUE, NA.method = "mean")

 # Now the dataset should not have missing data
+# Skip this--I need to fix it .
+The point is to show you removed all NA values
 sum(is.na(swallowtail_data_alleles_noNA$tab))
 ```